ashthaf/Phishing-Email-Investigation/Cases/Case-01-Microsoft365/Analysis/08-Attachment-Analysis.md

 This technique is commonly used to bypass attachment-based email security controls and encourage user interaction through social engineering.

 ---
+---

+# Investigation Evidence

+No screenshots are included for this phase because **no file attachments were present** in the phishing email.

+The investigation confirmed that the attack relied solely on embedded phishing URLs rather than attachment-based malware.

 ## Conclusion